Cinnaronda/iOS-Pre-work-CodePath/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+- After getting the keyboard to stay up I had a problem with my viewWillDisappear and my viewDidDisappear methods not working, I was never able to figure out how to fix them but I noticed when I take out the keyboard as first responder it works again
 - This wasn't necessarily a challenge, but I was wondering if the built-in Source Control on XCode is recommended.

 ## License